aws/jsii/CONTRIBUTING.md

 ### Adding a new `jsii-rosetta` version

+1. Upgrade `jsii` & `jsii-rosetta` everywhere to the latest version by running `yarn upgrade:jsii` in the repo root.
-1. Add the new version to the `jsii-rosetta` peer dependency in [package.json](./packages/jsii-pacmak/package.json)
+2. Update the minimal version of the `jsii-rosetta` peer dependency in [package.json](./packages/jsii-pacmak/package.json) to the latest version that is still supported.
-2. Add the new version to the `pacmak-integration-test` matrix in the main build workflow in [main.yml](.github/workflows/main.yml)
+3. Add the new version to the `pacmak-integration-test` matrix in the main build workflow in [main.yml](.github/workflows/main.yml#L389)
-3. Remove any versions for which support has ended (EOS) from both locations
+   Remove any versions for which support has ended (EOS) from the build matrix.